hazelcast/hazelcast-cpp-client/README.md

 	link_libraries(${OPENSSL_SSL_LIBRARIES} ${OPENSSL_CRYPTO_LIBRARIES})
 ```

 Hazelcast also depends on Boost library.
 We specifically use the chrono and thread libraries.
 The thread library version also needs to be enough to support the Boost future continuations.
 Therefore, you can simply define BOOST_THREAD_VERSION=5 which enables all the needed flags.
-Make sure that you find and include the Boost include directory and also link to the boost threIf you are using cmake for compilation you can do the following:
+Make sure that you find and include the Boost include directory and also link to the boost thread and chrono libraries.
+E.g. if you are using cmake for compilation you can do the following:
 ```Cmake
     include(FindBoost)
     find_package(Boost REQUIRED COMPONENTS thread chrono)